 No more than $14,000 can be contributed to a single ABLE account each year and a disabled individual cannot have more than one ABLE account.
 This amount will be adjusted annually for inflation.
 If a disabled individual’s family or friends want to make gifts to the disabled individuals, the gifts can be made directly to the ABLE account to avoid any issues with qualifications for government benefits.
 Once the account has more than $100,000 in funds, the disabled individual will become ineligible for government benefits, except for Medicaid, until the account balance has been reduced under $100,000.
 Furthermore, the maximum amount that can be held in an ABLE Account is $511,758; no further contributions can be made after that point but interest can accumulate on the account.
 At the death of the disabled individual, the funds in the account can be used to pay for funeral and burial expenses.
 Any remaining funds must be used to pay back Medicaid for benefits received by the disabled individual after the ABLE Account was established.
 Once that payback is complete, the funds can be distributed according to any designated beneficiaries or rolled over to other family members who are eligible to hold ABLE Accounts.

-If you have questions about using an ABLE Account to help meet the needs of a disabled individual without losing government benefits, our experienced estate planning attorneys can help.
+If you have questions about using an ABLE Account to help meet the needs of a disabled individual without losing government benefits, our experienced Philadelphia Estate Planning Attorney can help.